astropy/halotools/docs/quickstart_and_tutorials/model_building/index.rst

 .. image:: halotools_design.png

 Each of the gray boxes represents a component model.
 In Halotools source code, component models are *instances* of a class responsible for modeling some particular feature(s) of the galaxy distribution.
-When you pass a collection of component models to the appropriate model factory, what you get is a composite model whose behavior is defined by the set of components passed to the factory.
+When you pass a collection of component models to the model factory, what you get is a composite model whose behavior is defined by that set of components.
 Halotools model factories provide a standardized interface so that no matter what choices you make for the component model features, all composite can directly populate mocks and compute astronomical observables with a uniform syntax.

 Further reading
 =================